hackc4t/tryhackme-journey/rooms/security-engineer/introduction-to-security-engineering/introduction-to-cryptography.md

   Consider the figure below.
 It is an attack against the key exchange explained in the Diffie-Hellman Key Exchange task.
 The steps are as follows:

   1. Alice and Bob agree on q and g.
 Anyone listening on the communication channel can read these two values, including the attacker, Mallory.
-  2. As she would normally do, Alice chooses a random variable a, calculates A ( A = (ga) mod q) and sends A to Bob.
+  2. As she would normally do, Alice chooses a random variable a, calculates A ( A = (g^a) mod q) and sends A to Bob.
 Mallory has been waiting for this step, and she has selected a random variable m and calculated the respective M. As soon as Mallory receives A, she sends M to Bob, pretending she is Alice.
   3. Bob receives M thinking that Alice sent it.
 Bob has already picked a random variable b and calculated the respective B; he sends B to Alice.
 Similarly, Mallory intercepts the message, reads B and sends M to Alice instead.
-  4. Alice receives M and calculates key = Ma mod q.
+  4. Alice receives M and calculates key = M^a mod q.
-  5. Bob receives M and calculates key = Mb mod q.
+  5. Bob receives M and calculates key = M^b mod q.

   Alice and Bob continue to communicate, thinking that they are communicating directly, unaware that they are communicating with Mallory, who can read and modify the messages before sending them to the intended recipient.